 In December 1998, Isis entered into a collaborative research agreement with Zeneca Pharmaceuticals to discover, develop and commercialize novel antisense-based cancer drugs.
 Under the terms of this collaboration, Isis will create and, with Zeneca, screen antisense-based candidates for certain cancer targets.
-The agreement specifies that Isis will receive from Zeneca at least \$7 million for a technology access fee and annual research finding during the first two years of the collaboration.
-Isis estimates that it may potentially receive more than \$40 million from this collaboration, including a technology access fee, annual research funding, and milestone payments for drugs progressing into clinical development.
-Isis will receive royalties on the sales of any marketed drug arising out of the collaboration.
+Isis will receive from Zeneca a technology access fee, annual research funding, milestone payments for any drugs progressing into clinical development and royalties on the sales of any marketed drug arising out of the collaboration.
 The initial term of the research collaboration is three years.
 In December 1998, Zeneca paid \$2,000,000 in technology access fees which was accounted for as deferred revenue.